 The Score Reports are user-friendly tools for sorting law school employment outcomes, projected costs, and admissions stats.
 Understanding these data and their impact on your career and life goals sets the foundation for finding the right school for you, if any.
-There is a Score Report for every state (includes the schools that place graduates there), every school (called a profile), and job types.

 The Score Reports are not rankings, although they do serve as an alternative to conventional law school rankings.
 Both provide the opportunity to decide which schools to apply to and which one to attend.
 But unlike rankings, the Score Reports do not reduce complex data to a single metric.
 This has proven wholly inadequate for students.
 Instead, the Score Reports focus on observable relationships to specific legal markets and job types.

 Choosing to attend law school is a life-changing decision.
 The Score Reports are designed to give you the space to consider important questions that sometimes lead to uncomfortable answers: "Are any of the schools I can get admitted to worth the cost?"
 "What does the debt I take out look like when it's time to pay it back, and will I be able to afford such payments?"
 "Why are so many law schools (nearly half) placing fewer than half their graduates into the legal profession, even though they keep increasing tuition?"

 These urgent questions will continue to lead many people to wonder whether it is the right time for them to attend law school.
 We want prospective students to know that it's as ok to say no (or at least, wait) as it is to say yes.
 Law schools have failed to foresee and failed to address many problems with legal education.
 As prospective students continue to realize the gravity of these problems, the answers increasingly look different than they have in the past.